yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Power_Management/pm_overview.rst

     #.
 Dynamic Frequency Scaling
     #.
 CPUIdle

-.. rubric:: Idle Power Management Techniques

-This ensures the system is drawing minimum power when in idle state i.e no use-case is running.
-This is accomplished by turning off as many peripherals as that are not in use.

-.. ifconfig:: CONFIG_part_variant in ('AM62X')

-    The idle power management features on AM62X are:

     #.
-Deep Sleep (Suspend-to-RAM)
+Runtime PM

+.. rubric:: Static Power Management

+Static Power Management ensures the SoC is drawing minimum power when no use-case is running and the system is inactive for relatively long duration.
+This is accomplished by leveraging the low power modes supported by the SoC and the `System Sleep States <https://docs.kernel.org/admin-guide/pm/sleep-states.html>`__ supported by the Linux kernel.

+.. ifconfig:: CONFIG_part_variant in ('AM62X', 'AM62AX')

+    The static power management features on |__PART_FAMILY_DEVICE_NAMES__| are:

     #.
+Deep Sleep
+    #.
 MCU Only Mode
+    #.
+Partial I/O